Updated April 2019

 Personalized Button DIY Clothing Labels

-I had these buttons personalized through Pick Your Plum (a daily deal site, so they probably aren’t available right now) and ordered a bunch of them.
+I had these buttons personalized through Pick Your Plum (no longer available) and ordered a bunch of them.
 They were fairly inexpensive, and I loved the idea of being able to put buttons on the girls’ dresses that were a little personal.
 A little while after they came, though, I started putting them on the left side seam near the bottom as my sewing signature.

 If you look through the sewing section, you’ll notice them here and there on tops, skirts, and dresses mostly.
 I love that I have an easy way to identify the pieces I’ve made and to start a sort of brand, even if it’s only for my own kids.